kevinzhuang01/srp_2025/_profiles/stephennaboth.md

   content and student experience is further compounded by the lack of interdisciplinary knowledge among faculty teaching students majoring in other fields.
-I have witnessed this difficulty both as a student and while working as a mentor to undergraduate math students in Kenya and as a grader in computer science and CMOR courses â\x80\x9Cdesignedâ\x80\x9D for engineering students.
+I have witnessed this difficulty both as a student and while working as a mentor to undergraduate math students in Kenya and as a grader in computer science and CMOR courses “designed” for engineering students.
 My goal in becoming a teaching faculty member is to address these issues by adapting and designing curriculum content that allows students from less advantaged backgrounds to realize their talent, even in classes outside their